Lizzy-Gallagher/lizzy-gallagher.github.io/_posts/2021-04-04-autofac-capture-componentcontext.md

 # Why does this work?

-**Note:** This section discusses the internals of Autofac.
+**Disclaimer:** This section discusses the internals of Autofac.
 All details are liable to change at any time.
 This section is accurate as of Autofac version 6.1.0.
 {: .notice--warning}

+**Note:** This section is deep in the weeds of Autofac internals.
+For a conceptual explainer of Autofac try [An illustrated guide to Autofac](/illustrated-autofac).
+{: .notice--info}

 The first thing to understand is that the `IComponentContext` resolved _inside_ `Register` is not the same instance as the `IComponentContext` which is a parameter.
 ```c#